Essential, invisible: Covid has 200,000 merchant sailors stuck at sea

 A ‘humanitarian and economic crisis’

 The pandemic’s disruption of the global shipping industry has robbed workers of some of their most basic rights, experts say.
-In December, the International Labour Organization ruled that governments had failed to uphold the minimum standards of seafarer rights as laid out by the 2006 Maritime Labor Convention, including access to shore leave, medical care and repatriation.
+In December, the International Labor Organization ruled that governments had failed to uphold the minimum standards of seafarer rights as laid out by the 2006 Maritime Labor Convention, including access to shore leave, medical care and repatriation.

 “This is an unprecedented humanitarian and economic crisis,” said Fred Kenney, the director of legal and external affairs for the International Maritime Organization.